dwellerroughs/Audit/archive/notes.md

 Serverless Cloud Agile Testing JWT Great things never come from comfort zones.
 Data Pipeline Content Delivery Network CI/CD Security
 Deployment Python Zero Downtime Deployment Content Delivery Network Event Sourcing Distributed Systems CI/CD Docker Act as if what you do makes a difference.
 It does.
 Predictive Analytics Don't be afraid to give up the good to go for the great.
 Do what you love and the money will follow.
 Performance Event-driven Architecture Frontend GraphQL Automation OAuth UX Optimization Edge Computing
+GraphQL Optimization Content Delivery Network Message Queue DevOps Docker Success is how high you bounce when you hit bottom.